andrewpfunk/serverless-tutorial/README.md

 This tutorial will show you how to:
 - Create a client-side web app using HTML and JavaScript, hosted on GitHub.com
-- Add serverless functions and deploy your app to Netlify.com
+- Add serverless functions for database connectivity and deploy your app to Netlify.com
 - Store your web app data in the cloud with Couchbase.com

 ## Prologue